 If the ear wax has been impacted for many years there can be some discomfort.
 We are very skilled in knowing the type of wax and if it has adhered to the canal wall.
 We can provide drops to soften the wax and make it easier to remove.

 Please do not use swabs, most of the time the wax is pushed down farther into the canal and can not work itself out.
-Another side effect is causing a blood blister on the canal was since the skin is so thing and lastly it stimulates the ear wax glands to produce more wax!
+Another side effect is causing a blood blister on the canal was since the skin is so thin and lastly it stimulates the ear wax glands to produce more wax!